MshlLouis/Discord_x_Twitch/README.md

 Every Discord application is rate limited to 5 messages per 5 seconds per textchannel.
 Since big streamers chats regularly exceed this limit, the bot would be overloaded which is why messages are not handled individually but in batches.
 Discords max length for 1 message for standard accounts is 2000 characters.
 Whenever a new message is received for a channel, the number of chars is calculated.
-If the number of chars of the currect batch plus the new messages number of chars is bigger than 1980 (this is currently just a test value), the whole batch is printed and a new one is being created with the new message as first entry.
-This way the batch size is not fixed like in previous versions making the whole program more efficient and allowing for more messages in spam situations to be saved.
+If the number of chars of the current batch plus the new messages number of chars is bigger than 1980 (this is currently just a test value), the whole batch is printed and a new one is being created with the new message as first entry.
+This way the batch size is not fixed like in previous versions making the whole program more efficient and allowing for more messages to be saved in spam situations.